cycle/docs/annotated/entity.md

 > The column definition is identical to the one used for the property.

 ## Merging annotations
-Annotated Entities extension support ability to merge table definitions provided by linked Mapper, Source, Repository and Constrain classes.
-Such an approach can be useful in cases when you want to implement domain wise functionality like auto timestamps or soft deletes.
+The Annotated Entities extension supports the ability to merge table definitions provided by linked Mapper, Source, Repository and Constrain classes.
+This approach can be useful in cases where when you want to implement domain functionality like auto timestamps or soft deletes.

 ```php
 /**